aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getLeftMargin() {#getLeftMargin--}

+<b>@deprecated.</b> Please use the 'leftMargin' property instead.
 Specifies the left margin of the paragraph.

 ```javascript
 getLeftMargin() : number;